arielm/Unicode/Projects/VirtualFont/README.md

 **Remarks**

 1. There seems to be a [risk of rejection](http://stackoverflow.com/questions/3692812/on-ios-can-i-access-the-system-provided-fonts-ttf-file) during AppStore submission for candidate apps accessing the fonts pre-installed on iOS.
-It sounds odds since we're currently able to access any of the files in */System/Library/Fonts/Cache* (*to be further checked*.)
+It sounds odds since we're currently able to access any of the files in */System/Library/Fonts/Cache* (**to be further checked**.)

-2. This system is not complete because it lacks *itemization* (BIDI, script and style), which is demonstrated in the [Mapnik project](https://github.com/mapnik/mapnik/blob/master/include/mapnik/text/itemizer.hpp).
+2. This system is not complete because it lacks *itemization* (BIDI, script and language), later implemented in our [BIDI project](https://github.com/arielm/Unicode/tree/master/Projects/BIDI).

 **Performance tests**